 The early church writer Justin Martyr (lived c.
 100 to 165 A.D.) challenged his readers to look up the records of the Romans about certain details concerning the life of Jesus.
-According to Adam Clarke's Commentary, Justin Martyr gave his first apology (defense of) Christians and Christianity to the Emperor Antoninus Pius and Rome's senate around 150 A.D.
+According to Adam Clarke's Commentary, Justin gave his first apology (defense of) Christians and Christianity to the Roman Emperor Antoninus Pius and Rome's senate around 150 A.D.
 In particular, Justin is quoted as stating the following.

-"Now, there is a village in the land of the Jews, thirty-five stadia from Jerusalem, in which Jesus Christ was born, as you can ascertain also from the registers of the taxing made under Cyrenius, your first procurator in Judea."
+"Now, there is a village in the land of the Jews, thirty-five stadia from Jerusalem, in which Jesus Christ was born, as you can ascertain also from the registers of the taxing made under Cyrenius, your first (Roman) procurator in Judea."

 "And the expression, 'They pierced my hands and my feet,' was used in reference to the nails of the cross which were fixed in His hands and feet.
-And after He was crucified, they cast lots upon His vesture, and they that crucified Him parted it among them.
-And that these things did happen you can ascertain in the 'Acts' of Pontius Pilate" (The Historical Jesus: Ancient Evidence for the Life of Christ, chapter entitled "Other Lost Works")|
+And after He was crucified, they (Roman soldiers) cast lots upon His vesture, and they that crucified Him parted it among them.
+And that these things did happen you can ascertain in the Acts of Pontius Pilate" (The Historical Jesus: Ancient Evidence for the Life of Christ)

-Justin, Tertullian and others lived in an environment that was still very hostile to Christianity (Christians did not gain the Empire's official toleration for their beliefs until Constantine's Edict of Milan in 313 A.D.).
+Justin, Tertullian and others lived in an environment that was still very hostile to Christianity.
+Christians did not gain the Roman Empire's official toleration for their beliefs until Constantine's Edict of Milan in 313 A.D.
 Although these men may not have always been right doctrinally, they were certainly not out and out liars.

 A Roman historian named Gaius Suetonius Tranquillas, who was the chief secretary of Emperor Hadrian and who had access to the imperial records, mentions Jesus in a section he wrote concerning the reign of Emperor Claudius.
 He refers to Christ using the variant spelling of "Chrestus."

 "Because the Jews at Rome caused continuous disturbances at the instigation of Chrestus, he (Claudius) expelled them from the city" (ibid., chapter entitled "Ancient Historians")

-Not only did such records fade from existence due to age, some were destroyed in the chaos caused by barbarian invasions starting in the third century and by the military excursions of the Vikings and Magyars in medieval Europe.
+Not only did the records of the Romans fade from existence due to age, some were destroyed in the chaos caused by barbarian invasions starting in the third century and by the military excursions of the Vikings and Magyars in medieval Europe.
 Even monasteries, which were often the only significant places that housed any handwritten manuscripts, were often torched by pagan barbarians during a raid.